 The medical laboratory microbiologist is qualified by academic and applied science education to provide service and research in clinical laboratory science and related areas in rapidly changing and dynamic healthcare delivery systems.
 Medical laboratory microbiologists perform, develop, evaluate, correlate and ensure accuracy and validity of laboratory information, direct and supervise clinical laboratory resources and operations, and collaborate in the diagnosis and treatment of patients, specifically in the area of medical microbiology.
-This practitioner has diverse and multi-level functions in the principles, methodologies and performance of assays, problem-solving, troubleshooting techniques, interpretation and evaluation of clinical procedures and results, statistical approaches to data evaluation, principles and practices of quality assurance/quality improvement, and continuous assessment of laboratory services for all major areas practiced in the public health, and research microbiology laboratory.
+This practitioner has diverse and multi-level functions in the principles, methodologies and performance of assays, problem-solving, troubleshooting techniques, interpretation and evaluation of clinical procedures and results, statistical approaches to data evaluation, principles and practices of quality assurance/quality improvement, and continuous assessment of laboratory.
 Medical laboratory microbiologists possess the skills necessary for financial, operations, marketing, and human resource management of the medical microbiology laboratory.